On the Inadequacy of the Projective Structure with Respect to the Univalence Axiom: The failure of univalence

-\begin{rmk} We recall that the univalence axiom implies function extensionality.
+\begin{rmk} We recall that the univalence axiom implies function extensionality for types in the universe.
 However, since the above proposition involves non-discrete groupoids, it does not give us an alternative proof that univalence does not hold for the universe $p\colon \widetilde{U}\rightarrow U$.
 Also, note that according to \cite[Remark 5.10]{shulman:invdia} function extensionality holds in the natural type-theoretic fibration structure on $\Gpd$.
 So, with the projective type-theoretic fibration structure on $\GGpd$ function extensionality is also broken. \end{rmk}